Wouldn’t You Rather Be…?

 “I wish I had a resource person or guide to point me in the right direction at the start of my caregiving journey”

+The caregiver journey can be a rough road.
 That quote is from a caregiver survey done by the University of Alberta for research on the impact of caregiving on well-being, published in November of 2021. (https://rapp.ualberta.ca/snapshot-of-aging/).

 Taking care of our loved ones is something that is natural.
 We all want those we love to be safe, warm, happy and cared-for.
 We want to remove, or at least reduce, their stress and anxiety when aging or health/mobility issues increasingly become the norm.